-These examples discuss the ethics that guide journalists’ work, how they make decisions and what motivations and drives their coverage.
+These examples discuss the ethics that guide journalists’ work, how they make decisions and what motivates and drives their coverage.
 Some examples include:

 Brand mission and story • Community investment • Depth in reporting • Diversity of sources / representing the community • Highlighting solutions • Motivation behind coverage • Newsroom policies • Promoting civility • Story selection